-When it comes to completely virtual work, team leaders have questions.
-One of the most common is, “does remote work increase productivity?”
-Many leaders who had this question and were forced into an all-remote environment due to COVID-19 have their own thoughts on the matter.
+When it comes to completely virtual work, one of the most commonly asked questions is its impact on productivity.
+Many leaders who were forced into a work-from-home (WFH) environment due to COVID-19 have their own thoughts on the matter.

-Many team leaders we talk to believe that work-from-home will have no negative impact on their team’s productivity.
-Their teams found that abrupt switch to remote work due to COVID-19 did not reduce their output and performance.
+For many teams, working from home doesn’t negatively impact productivity.
 In some cases, teams’ productivity improved as their work environment became more structured, and they were able to invest more focused uninterrupted time in their tasks.

 HBR highlights three types of connections potentially undermined by all-virtual work:

 All-virtual work requires proactive strategies for deepening connections in teams.
-This is the only way to avoid an inevitable drop in performance in the long term.
+This is crucial to avoiding an inevitable drop in long-term performance.
 Moreover, by actively working on maintaining and expanding connections virtually, teams can improve their productivity and become happier in their job.

 Productivity Studies on Remote Work